BenkadourKhaled/SOLID-Principes/README.md

 Encountered Problem:
 If a class is modified directly, it can introduce bugs and break existing functionalities.

+Solution:

+To address the problem where directly modifying a class can introduce bugs or break existing functionality, apply the Open/Closed Principle (OCP).
+This principle states that classes should be open for extension but closed for modification.

 # 3. Liskov Substitution Principle (LSP)
 Definition:
 Subclasses must be substitutable for their superclasses without breaking the program's behavior.

 Encountered Problem:
 When subclasses alter the expected behavior, it can lead to unpredictable bugs.

+Solution:

+To address the problem of subclasses altering the expected behavior and causing unpredictable bugs, apply the Liskov Substitution Principle (LSP).
+This principle ensures that subclasses can be used interchangeably with their base class without altering the correctness of the program.

 # 4. Interface Segregation Principle (ISP)
 Definition: